ALASdoo/alasdoo_com_v2/content/english/case-studies/a-15-year-long-partnership-in-building-a-robust-and-scalable-website-creation-tool.md

 ## Value delivered

 We take great pride in being an integral part of our client's journey by providing a comprehensive range of services that have been instrumental in supporting their operations.
 Our collaborative efforts have contributed to the success of their tool, which has been tried by an astounding 30 million users, with 10 million active free trials.
-These impressive numbers are a testament to the quality and effectiveness of their services, as well as the hard work and dedication of our team.
+These impressive numbers are a testament to the quality and effectiveness of their services, as well as the hard work and dedication of our&nbsp;team.

 Our development expertise, manual testing, and creating automated test cases using [Katalon](https://katalon.com/) have ensured that the website&#8209;building tool is robust and reliable.
-In addition, our DevOps services in the AWS stack have helped our client optimize their website&#8209;building tool's performance and scalability, making it even more accessible to a wider audience.
+In addition, our DevOps services in the AWS stack have helped our client optimize their website&#8209;building tool's performance and scalability, making it even more accessible to a wider&nbsp;audience.

 In addition to our range of services, we are proud to have provided our client with a dedicated Team Lead position for developers and DevOps teams, which resulted in increased efficiency and productivity.

-Our COO services have also been invaluable in ensuring that our client's daily operations run seamlessly, allowing them to concentrate on their core mission of making website creation accessible to everyone.
+Our COO services have also been invaluable in ensuring that our client's daily operations run seamlessly, allowing them to concentrate on their core mission of making website creation accessible to&nbsp;everyone.

-As part of our commitment to delivering excellent service, we also made sure that the transition into the new buyer system was a smooth process for over 60.000 paying customers.
+As part of our commitment to delivering excellent service, we also made sure that the transition into the new buyer system was a smooth process for over 60.000 paying&nbsp;customers.